machinateur/twig-block-validator/README.md

 #### Annotate `@Storefront` itself

-The following command will go through the templates of `shopware/storefront`, put the annotation comment for those blocks, that extend another template (and therefor have a parent) and finally write the changed templates to `./var/cache/twig-block-validator/views`.
+The following command will go through the templates of `shopware/storefront`, put the annotation comment for those blocks, that extend another template (and therefor have a parent), and finally write the changed templates to `./var/cache/twig-block-validator/views`.

 ```bash